bgonzalezbustamante/CPS-Ranking/README.md

 The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](CCBY40.md), and the underlying code used to format and display that content is licensed under an [MIT license](LICENSE.md).

-The above implies that both material and underlying code may be shared, reused, adapted as long as appropriate acknowledgement is given.
+The above implies that both material and underlying code may be shared, reused, and adapted as long as appropriate acknowledgement is given.

 ## Contribute